dentarg/auth0-blog/_posts/2017-07-14-from-mongodb-to-dynamodb.markdown

 }, ...);
 ```

 Now why did we complicate the structure of the primary key compared to the pattern described in *Case 1* before?
-It was done so that we could efficiently support another index on the same table required by the dameon to select the next job to run.
+It was done so that we could efficiently support another index on the same table required by the daemeon to select the next job to run.
 Given that the partition key of the primary key is the value of *{deployment_key}*, we then created a *local secondary index* with the same partition key and the value of *{next_available_at}* as the sort key.
 Using that index (called *work_queue*) we can efficiently query for the next CRON job to run:

 ```javascript
 var now = Date.now();